wacncontent/CustomizeTool/addCommentOutput/articles/sql-database/sql-database-service-tiers.md

 The same metrics that are exposed in the portal are also available through system views: [sys.resource_stats](https://msdn.microsoft.com/zh-cn/library/dn269979.aspx) in the logical master database of your server, and [sys.dm_db_resource_stats](https://msdn.microsoft.com/zh-cn/library/dn800981.aspx) in the user database (**sys.dm_db_resource_stats** is created in each Basic, Standard, and Premium user database.
 Web and Business edition databases return an empty result set).
 Use **sys.resource_stats** if you need to monitor less granular data across a longer period of time.
 Use **sys.dm_db_resource_stats** if you need to monitor more granular data within a smaller timeframe.
 For more information, see [Azure SQL Database Performance Guidance](https://msdn.microsoft.com/zh-cn/library/azure/dn369873.aspx).

 For elastic database pools, you can monitor individual databases in the pool with the techniques described in this section.
 But you can also monitor the pool as a whole.
-For information, see [Monitor and manage an elastic database <!-- deleted by customization pool](/documentation/articles/sql-database-elastic-pool-portal#monitor-and-manage-an-elastic-database-pool) --><!-- keep by customization: begin --> pool](/documentation/articles/sql-database-elastic-pool-portal/#monitor-and-manage-an-elastic-database-pool) <!-- keep by customization: end -->.
+For information, see [Monitor and manage an elastic database pool](/documentation/articles/sql-database-elastic-pool-portal#monitor-and-manage-an-elastic-database-pool).

 ## Next steps
-Find out more about the pricing for these tiers on [SQL Database <!-- deleted by customization Pricing](/home/features/sql-database/#price) --><!-- keep by customization: begin --> Pricing](/home/features/sql-database/#price/) <!-- keep by customization: end -->.
+Find out more about the pricing for these tiers on [SQL Database Pricing](/home/features/sql-database/#price).

 If you are interested in managing multiple databases as a group, consider [elastic database pools](/documentation/articles/sql-database-elastic-pool-guidance) along with the associated [price and performance considerations for elastic database pools](/documentation/articles/sql-database-elastic-pool-guidance).